Vienna’s most popular tourist attraction is Schönbrunn, with its palace, museums, the zoo and huge park (and Christmas and Easter markets).

 (Look out for the special exhibitions)

-All the above could keep you busy for a day or two, but Schönbrunn also adjoins one or two bonus attractions.
+All the above could keep you busy for a couple of days, but Schönbrunn also adjoins one or two bonus attractions.

 The Technisches Museum, for example is up the road from the main entrance and, as mentioned, next to the Doubletree hotel.

-Austria’s science museum complements Schönbrunn Zoo as an excellent place to take the kids, thanks to plenty of interactive displays and more buttons to press than a lift in the Empire State Building.
-(The special exhibitions are always good value, too.)
+This Museum of Science and Technology complements Schönbrunn Zoo as an excellent place to take the kids, thanks to plenty of interactive displays and more buttons to press than a lift in the Empire State Building.
+The special exhibitions are always good value, too.

 Those of an artistic bent might want to make a pilgrimage to Hietzing Cemetery, which borders the southwest of Schönbrunn park.
 Here you find Gustav Klimt’s grave (and Otto Wagner’s).
 The Klimt villa’s not far away, either.